KlausMu/esp32-keyble/README.md

 * some smaller changes in the eQ3 library to improve stability
 * in file `main.cpp`
   * WiFi is kept active
   * BLE connection to the keylock is kept active.
-Doing so, the keylock stays very responsive, but drains more battery.
+Doing so, the keylock stays very responsive, but drains more battery
   * use of a hardware button connected to GPIO is commented out, because it constantly triggered if no button was connected to the GPIO
 * Libraries "ArduinoJson", "AutoConnect", "PageBuilder", and "PubSubClient" are no longer saved as copies in folder "lib", but latest versions are retrieved from GitHub
-* esp32 partition table `partitions_ble.csv` was removed (was no longer valid) and replaced with `no_ota.csv` (because of size of the firmware).
-OTA is no longer possible
+* esp32 partition table `partitions_ble.csv` was removed (was no longer valid) and replaced with `min_spiffs.csv` (because of size of the firmware)

 ## original description